grapa-dev/grapa/maintainers/DEVELOPMENT/PROGRAMMER_FRIENDLINESS_AND_ADOPTION_PLAN.md

 - Solicit user feedback and pain points via issues/PRs.
 - Document all new features and idioms in the canonical syntax guide and onboarding docs.
 - Provide clear upgrade/migration paths for breaking changes.

+## Canonical Syntax Reference & Ongoing Maintenance

+- The [Basic Syntax Guide](../../docs-src/docs/syntax/basic_syntax.md) is the canonical, empirically tested reference for all Grapa syntax and access patterns.
+The access patterns table and unsupported syntax summary in that file are authoritative for all type access, loop, comment, and syntax rules.
+- As the Grapa language improves with the recommendations in this plan, this document, the Basic Syntax Guide, and all code samples throughout `docs-src` must be updated to reflect new syntax and features.
+- **All Grapa code samples in documentation must be empirically tested as .grc scripts.**
+- After any language change, perform a full scan of all samples in `docs-src` for possible revisions and re-test all .grc scripts to ensure compliance and correctness.
+- Periodically review and update all documentation and samples to maintain strict alignment with the latest language rules and best practices.

+## Documentation & Sample Maintenance Policy

+- **Policy:** Any change to the Grapa language (syntax, semantics, features, or deprecations) requires:
+  - Immediate update of the [Basic Syntax Guide](../../docs-src/docs/syntax/basic_syntax.md) and any other canonical syntax docs.
+  - Full scan of all `.md` files in `docs-src` for Grapa code samples that may need revision.
+  - Empirical re-testing of all `.grc` code samples to ensure compliance and correctness.
+  - Update of migration docs and this plan if new features address previous pain points.
+  - A checklist or sign-off step in the PR/release process for documentation and sample updates.

+- **Automation Recommendation:**
+  - Consider creating a script or CI job to extract all Grapa code blocks from `docs-src` `.md` files, run them as `.grc` scripts, and report failures or outdated patterns.

+- **Maintainer Checklist:**
+  - After any language change, you must:
+    - Update `basic_syntax.md` and migration docs.
+    - Scan and update all code samples in documentation.
+    - Re-test all `.grc` scripts.
+    - Update this plan if new features address previous pain points.
+    - Cross-link all relevant docs.

+- **Periodic Review:**
+  - Schedule a periodic (e.g., quarterly) review of all documentation and samples, even if no major language changes have occurred, to catch any drift or missed updates.

+- **Cross-linking:**
+  - Ensure `basic_syntax.md`, this plan, migration docs, and the comment handling guide all reference each other for rationale, canonical rules, and roadmap.

 ## References
 - [COMMENT_HANDLING_GUIDE.md](COMMENT_HANDLING_GUIDE.md)